bsnes-emu/bsnes/CONTRIBUTING.md

 ### Third Party Libraries and Tools

 Avoid adding new required dependencies; run-time and compile-time dependencies alike.
-Most importantly, avoid linking against GPL licensed libraries (LGPL libraries are fine), so SameBoy can retain its X11 license.
+Most importantly, avoid linking against GPL licensed libraries (LGPL libraries are fine), so SameBoy can retain its Expat license.

 ### Spacing, Indentation and Formatting